CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

     --runtime <RUNTIME>                            Use a different container runtime [docker, podman, skopeo] (Default: docker)
-    --dump-credentials                             Print registry credentials to stdout to copy/paste into container tools --copy-omit-image-name                         Omit the image name from the destination path when copying --get-image-path                               Get the full image path including the registry, repository, and latest tag for the specified SENSOR_TYPE
+    --dump-credentials                             Print registry credentials to stdout to copy/paste into container tools --copy-omit-image-name                         Omit the image name from the destination path when copying (requires -c, --copy)
+    --copy-custom-tag <TAG>                        Use custom tag when copying image (requires -c, --copy) --get-image-path                               Get the full image path including the registry, repository, and latest tag for the specified SENSOR_TYPE
     --get-pull-token                               Get the pull token of the selected SENSOR_TYPE for Kubernetes --get-cid                                      Get the CID assigned to the API Credentials